 The use of specialized, research-related facilities, equipment or supplies, provided by Stanford for academic purposes

 The occasional and infrequent use of the following would typically not constitute "more than incidental use of University resources":

-The inventor, or inventors acting collectively when there are more than one, is free to place inventions in the public domain if that would be in the best interest of technology transfer and if doing so is not in violation of the terms of any agreements that supported or governed the work.
+The inventor, or inventors acting collectively when there are more than one, is free to place inventions in the public domain if that would be in the best interest of technology transfer and if doing so is not in violation of the terms of any U.S. Federal Government grants or any other agreements that supported or governed the work.
 The University will not assert intellectual property rights when inventors have placed their inventions in the public domain.

 If OTL cannot, or decides not to, proceed in a timely manner to patent and/or license an invention, OTL may reassign ownership to the inventor or inventors upon request to the extent possible under the terms of any agreements that supported or related to the work.
 In the case of an invention resulting from a government-sponsored project, where OTL cannot or chooses not to retain ownership, rights would then typically be retained by the government.
 In such cases, the inventor may request and be granted rights by the sponsoring agency to an invention made under such an award, provided that a well-conceived and detailed plan for commercial development accompanies the request.

 The University encourages the development by industry for public use and benefit of inventions and technology resulting from University research.
 It recognizes that protection of proprietary rights in the form of a patent or copyright are often necessary - particularly with inventions derived from basic research - to encourage a company to risk the investment of its personnel and financial resources to develop the invention.
 In some cases an exclusive license may be necessary to provide an incentive for a company to undertake commercial development and production.
 Nonexclusive licenses allow several companies to exploit an invention.